-Lunches are served from 10:45 a.m. to 1:00 p.m. daily.
-WWES cooks prepare a basic meal.
+Lunch is served from 10:45 a.m. to 1:00 p.m. daily.
+Professional cooks prepare a basic meal.
 The students are encouraged to take advantage of the service, which meets requirements for the federal school lunch program.
 Parents are encouraged to send lunch money weekly on Monday or the first day of each school week.
-Lunches can be paid for on-line with credit card through the school website.
-The cost will be \$1.90 daily or \$9.50 per week for a five-day week, if a student qualifies for a reduced lunch, the price is 40 cents or \$2 per week.
+The cost will be \$2.50 daily or \$12.50 per week for a five-day week, if a student qualifies for a reduced lunch, the price is 40 cents or \$2.00 per week.
 Adult lunches will be \$3.50 daily.
 Adult breakfasts will be \$2.25 daily.
-The school offers breakfast to each student at a price of \$1.40.
+The school offers breakfast to each student at a price of \$1.50.
 If a student qualifies for a reduced breakfast, the price is 30 cents.
-Prices are subject to change.

 Free breakfast and lunch applications will be available to all students at enrollment time.
-Elementary students and high school students should be listed separately on individual application forms.
-Completed application should be returned to school as soon as possible.
+Elementary students and highschool students should be listed separately on individual application forms.
+Completed applications should be returned to school as soon as possible.
 Notification of approved applications will be sent to those applying within the first few weeks of school.

 Any changes and/or substitutions from the regular school meal must be requested in writing by the parent, and accompanied by a physician order.
-This order must be updated annually.
+Students will not be allowed to charge more than \$25.00.
+If they reach the \$25.00 limit, they will be served an alternate meal.